History of Poles in Baltimore: Demographics

 In 1880, Poles made up a small portion of the foreign-born population of Baltimore at 1% of all foreign born residents.
 16.9% (56,354) of Baltimore was foreign born, 563 of them Polish.

-In 1920, 11,083 foreign-born White people in Baltimore spoke the Polish language, making Polish the most widely spoken Slavic or Eastern European language in the city.
+In 1920, 11,083 foreign-born White people in Baltimore spoke the Polish language as their mother tongue, making Polish the most widely spoken Slavic or Baltic mother tongue among the city's immigrants.

 In 1940, approximately 34,000 Polish-Americans lived in the state of Maryland, most of them in Baltimore.
 In the same year, 8,862 immigrants from Poland lived in Baltimore.
 These immigrants comprised 14.2% of the city's foreign-born white population.
 In total, 21,175 people of Polish birth or descent lived in the city, comprising 15.2% of the foreign-stock white population.

 The Polish community in the Baltimore metropolitan area numbered 122,814 as of 2000, making up 4.8 percent of the area's population.
 In the same year Baltimore city's Polish population was 18,400, 2.8% of the city's population.

+As of 2011, immigrants from Poland were the eighteenth largest foreign-born population in Baltimore and the Polish language was the eleventh most commonly spoken language among people who spoke English "less than very well".

 In 2013, an estimated 15,828 Polish-Americans resided in Baltimore city, 2.5% of the population.

-As of September 2014, immigrants from Poland were the eighteenth largest foreign-born population in Baltimore and the Polish language was the eleventh most commonly spoken language, after English.